Refurb Dell Latitude i7 E7250 Dual 13" Laptop for $374

 Update: The price has dropped to $587.99.
 Buy Now at Dell Home

-That's $300 off list and the lowest price we've seen.
+That's $441 off and the lowest price we could find.
 Buy Now at Dell Home

 That's $660 off list and the lowest price we could find.
 Buy Now at Daily Steals